tomhodgins/jsincss-overflow/README.md

 ## Using JS-in-CSS Stylesheets

-The main goal of this plugin is to allow CSS authors the ability to use XPath selectors to select elements and apply a CSS rule to them.
+The main goal of this plugin is to allow stylesheet authors to target elements based on whether their content is overflowed on one or more edges.

 The plugin has the following format: